 - All classrooms have windows that are able to open.

-- Each classroom is equipped with its own HVAC unit that uses ultraviolet light and is equipped with MERV 13 filters.
+- Each classroom is equipped with its own HVAC unit that is equipped with MERV 13 filters.

 - Air filters will be changed regularly.